Dating Without Dying – (Pt 2 of 3) – Tips for Christians Looking for “The One”

 But dating can be messy if single people don’t have good boundaries.
 Obviously, in a church filled with single people, I see more dating disasters in a month than most pastors see in a decade.
 But if you missed part one of this blog series, [click here] .
 However, for those who are ready for more, I’ve got some extra “tried and true” dating ideas that will help you avoid dating a joy-sucking vampires.
 (And in part 3 we’ll discuss, What if I’m already dating a Vampire?

 But one last disclaimer: The following advice is PG-13.
 (I wouldn’t send this blog to your 5th grade niece who thinks she needs dating advice).
-So, after discussing the first 3 dating tips in part one, let’s jump right into Dating Tip #4:
+And if you’re a parent, who’s looking for advice on how to coach your teenager, (click here.)

 Tip #4.
 Don’t Muddy Your Discernment Process with Lust and Sex: Choosing a spouse can be complicated enough.
 Most single people have lists of unrealistic expectations.
 Before I got married, I had a huge number of superficial things on my criteria list.
-And now that I’ve been with my spouse for the last twenty years, my criterion have become much more refined.
+And now that I’ve been with my spouse for the last thirty years, my criterion have become much more refined.
 So if you’re wondering, “Are they the ‘ONE?'”
 Well, the best way to confuse yourself is by allowing your relationship to get super physical before you get married.

 In my book Pharisectomy, I listed all sorts of negative outcomes that correlate with pre-marital sex: Depression, Anxiety, and abuse rates skyrocket for people who have premarital sex — not to mention, dramatically decreased sexual satisfaction rates!
 (Click here – because the research is quite enlightening)